-If someone asked me what the hardest part of divorce was at the beginning, right after my ex moved out, I would say it was the nights my kids were with their dad.
+If someone asked me what the hardest part of divorce is I’d say it’s right after the ex moves out and the children are with him and you’re sitting there home alone, by yourself, wondering how the heck you got to this point.
 I would go to bed and wake up in an eerily quiet house and I hated it so much.
-Coping with divorce in this regard isn’t easy and it takes time.

-I have a friend who is experiencing a new separation and is having a hard time coping with divorce.
+I have a friend who is experiencing a new separation and is having a hard time when the kids are with the ex.
 She called me crying the other day because her two little girls were at their dad’s house from Friday night through Monday morning.

 “I have never been without them for this long,” she cried.
 “It hurts so much.”

 I felt terrible for her and I was able to related 100%.